zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-12-15-LCM-Zymo-Trio-WGBS-Library-Prep-Test-3.md

 ## Samples: 12/15/24 Extraction of LCM Pilot Samples

+Extracting LCM samples to use for WGBS.
+These are from the same slides as the RNA ones, but different section.

 | frag | sample_id      | concentration (ng/uL) | DIN |
 |---|----|------|-----|
 | A | 1  | 4.35 | 3.4 |